ionic-enterprise/tutorials-and-demos-ng/demos/security-trifecta/README.md

 For this application, "authentication assets" consist of the session information as well as a key that is used to encrypt the database.
 For our architecture, the database is shared, and thus the same database encryption key is used across all users.
 The architecture could easily be expanded so that each user had their own database and their own key.

-## Getting Started

-Follow all the normal steps:

-1. clone the repo
-1. install your own `.npmrc` file from one of your production projects
-1. `npm i`
-1. `npm run build`
-1. `npx cap sync`
-1. `npx cap open ios` and/or `npx cap open android`

-This application takes advantage of a couple of `@ionic-enterprise` solutions.
-Thus you need to have purchased access to those solutions and have a valid enterprise key in order to try this application.

-## Credentials

-This application uses a live backend API that requires a login.
-Unless you have your own credentials, please use the following:

-- **email:** `test@ionic.io`
-- **password:** `Ion54321`

 ## Identity Vault Usage

 This application uses the Identity Vault product to securely store the user's session.
 Identity Vault is also used to secure the encryption key for the databases so the data can be accessed offline.